dbdexter-dev/meteor_demod/README.md

 and it outputs an 8-bit soft-QPSK file, from which you can generate an image with the help of LRPTofflineDecoder or [meteor\_decoder](https://github.com/artlav/meteor_decoder).

+It now also supports sending the decoded symbols to a TCP client, such as the AMIGOS version of LRPTofflineDecoder.